mhutchie/vscode-git-graph/CONTRIBUTING.md

 ### Contributing To Development

-If you're interested in helping contribute, find an open issue you'd like to work on and comment on it.
+If you're interested in helping contribute, either:
+* Find an open issue you'd like to work on, and comment on it.
+Once the code owner has responded with some background information and initial ideas, it will be assigned to you to work on.
+* Raise an issue describing the feature you'd like to work on, mentioning that you'd like to implement it.
+Once reviewed by the code owner, it has been confirmed as a suitable feature of Git Graph and it will be assigned to you to work on.

 To set up your development environment, please follow these steps:
 1. Clone the repo